Garlic is considered a vital ingredient in many cuisines around the world. It has even become a must-have item in American kitchens!

 Hard-neck garlic (A. sativum var ophioscorodon)

-Hard-neck garlic is mostly known by this name because of the hard central stem in the middle of the cloves.
+Hard-neck garlic gets its name due to the hard central stem in the middle of the cloves.
 The hard-neck garlic is renowned for being easier to peel.
 They are best grown in colder climates and are more accustomed to winter weather.

 The hard-neck variant is the one that develops edible stalks or scapes.
 This group is referred to as Ophioscorodon and it includes: